Campus and Workplace Violence Prevention

 - Veiled - Threats that are vague and subject to multiple interpretations.

-UTHealth workplace: includes all university facilities and off-campus locations where faculty, students, staff, agents or contractors are engaged in university business or activities.
+UTHealth campus/workplace: includes all university facilities and off-campus locations where faculty, students, staff, agents or contractors are engaged in university business or activities.

 STOP Team Sometimes referred to as a Behavioral Intervention Team (BIT) or a Threat Management Team, is a team of professionals authorized to investigate, make determinations and work with management to take action to prevent and resolve incidents of violence.
-The Team is comprised of representatives from The University of Texas at Houston Police Department (UTPD), Legal Affairs, UT Counseling, WorkLife and Wellness Services, Human Resources and the Office of Academic and Research Affairs.
+The team is comprised of representatives from The University of Texas Police - Houston (UTP-H), Legal Affairs, Office of Employee Assistance Programs, Student Counseling, Human Resources and the Office of Academic and Research Affairs.
 The STOP Team has the authority to include, as needed, representatives from other areas.
-The STOP Team has the authority to oversee and manage activities and program(s) to effectively ensure university-wide initiatives to prevent, detect and respond to behavioral risks and threats.
+The BIT has the authority to oversee and manage activities and program(s) to ensure the effectiveness of university-wide initiatives to prevent, detect and respond to behavioral risks and threats.